adrian-sit/personal-movie-vault/README.md

 ## Design Consideration

-Although this project's data content is relatively small and could potentially fit in a modern LLM's context window, using a RAG system reduces unnecessary context and improves relevancy and efficiency in generation.
-Plus, this project focuses on smaller local LLMs, the main goal is to balance accuracy while running on consumer hardware.
+Although this project's data content is relatively small and could fit in a modern LLM's context window (including small local models), using a RAG system reduces unnecessary context and improves relevancy and efficiency in generation.
+Also, this avoids any long context problems, for example lost in the middle, the main goal is to balance accuracy while running on consumer hardware.

 ## Goals